Ordering coffee in Madeira & Portugal – for dummies [2020]

 Various passion fruit desserts, cakes and pastries are also popular (and highly recommended)…

-… and in the Valley of the Nuns (Curral das Freiras) you have a chance to also try out some chestnut pastries.
+… and in the amazing Valley of the Nuns (Curral das Freiras) you have a chance to also try out some chestnut pastries.

-Madeira Island café’s
+Recommended Madeira Island café’s

-What about recommended cafés in Madeira?
 On the island, and especially in Funchal, you will find many of great places to enjoy your coffee, from affordable local cafés and more elegant, touristic ones.
 There are also several popular coffee shop chains, and the two most popular in Funchal are Penha d’Aguia and A Confeitaria.
 You will certainly find enough places to enjoy a delicious cup of coffee in Madeira.

 One of them is a unique and instagrammable flamingo-themed rooftop café Se Boutique Cafe.
-The garden café at the Universo de Memorias Museum is a quiet and charming spot with a great view.

 I hope this post was useful.
 Enjoy your coffee times in Madeira guys!